sohyunlee002/gamedev-proj1/README.md

 ### The Mario GameObject

 The scripts and components that make up the player character in our game are all encapsulated in the **MarioHolder**.
-This shows the capability of GameObjects to simply act as organizational tools for the objects in your game.
+This shows the capability of GameObjects to simply act as organizational tools for the objects in your scene.
 More than just organizational, however, the parent GameObject serves another important purpose: to keep all Mario objects in the same location - as the position of a child GameObject is relative to the position of the parent GameObject.
 In this way, we can move the player character by moving MarioHolder's Transform but keeping the Transforms of **Little Mario**, **Super Mario**, and **Ducking Mario** set to (0, 0, 0).
+MarioHolder is moved by applying force to its ``RigidBody2D`` with the ``RigidBody2D.AddForce(Vector3 force)`` function.
+Since only one Mario form will be active at a time, we can use a single ``RigidBody2D`` on the parent ``MarioHolder`` rather than distribute many ``RigidBodies`` among the child GameObjects.
+Using a single ``RigidBody`` will free us from passing around references to different ``RigidBodies`` and certainly decrease the load on the physics engine.

 Super Mario and Little Mario correspond to the different forms that Mario can take on in the game.
 Ducking Mario is associated with an ActionState instead and its existence is just a quirk of the implementation.
 We'll get to this later.
 Little Mario will begin the game, and upon eating a Magic Mushroom will turn into Super Mario.
 In order to switch between these different Mario bodies, we use the logic in the Player Controller to [activate](https://unity3d.com/learn/tutorials/topics/scripting/activating-gameobjects) the new Mario GameObject, and deactivate the old Mario GameObject with ``gameObject.SetActive(Boolean bool)``.
 When a GameObject is deactivated, it is temporarily removed from the scene.